markmuir87/domibus/README.md

 [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 # E-Delivery project
 A docker file to build an self contained ebMS3/AS4 message service handler based on Domibus.
+This distribution of Domibus includes a Tomcat server and is based on Domibus version 3.1.0.
 The image includes a mysql instance.

 Build this image with the following command: